trainyard/pico-lambda/README.md

 * * *

 ## functions
-Here be a table showing compatibility for each of the functions available.
+This table shows compatibility for each of the functions available by browser. *Currently only array functions are listed.
+String will be added soon.*
 If you wish to have full compatibility you can use a transpiler like babel.

 <details>